Nonequilibrium configuration interaction method for transport in correlated quantum systems: Lindblad master equation in Liouville-Fock space

 \section{Lindblad master equation in Liouville-Fock space}

-As shown in Figure~\ref{system}, we consider a paradigmatic model of nonequilibrium many-body theory: the interacting quantum system (central region) connected to two noninteracting electrodes, left ($L$) and right ($R$), maintained with different chemical potentials, $\mu_L$ and $\mu_R$, and the same temperature $T$.
+As shown in Figure~\ref{system}, we consider a model of nonequilibrium many-body theory: the interacting quantum system (central region) connected to two noninteracting electrodes, left ($L$) and right ($R$), maintained with different chemical potentials, $\mu_L$ and $\mu_R$, and the same temperature $T$.
 To be specific, we focus on the electron transport problem through one electronic single-particle level with energy $\varepsilon_0$ coupled linearly to a vibrational mode (phonon) of frequency $\omega_0$ (the so called local Holstein model).
 Thus, the central region Hamiltonian is

 where $a^\dag$ ($a$) and $d^\dag~(d)$ are electron and phonon creation (annihilation) operators, respectively.
-The left and right electrodes are modeled as semi-infinite tide-binding chains of atoms characterized by the hopping matrix element $V_\alpha$ and the on-site energy $\epsilon_\alpha$ ($\alpha=L,~R$).
+The left and right electrodes are modeled as semi-infinite tight-binding chains of atoms characterized by the hopping matrix element $V_\alpha$ and the on-site energy $\epsilon_\alpha$ ($\alpha=L,~R$).
 The coupling between the cental region and the end site of $\alpha$ electrode is given by the matrix element $t_\alpha$.

 We replace the infinite system by a finite one using open boundary conditions.
-To this end each electrode is partitioned into two parts: the macroscopically large reservoir and the finite buffer zone between the central region and the reservoir.\footnote{ The idea of the buffer zone was first proposed by us\cite{dzhioev11a,dzhioev11b,dzhioev12} and then also employed by Ajisaka et al.\cite{prosen12}} In doing so, the Hamiltonian of the whole system takes the form
+To this end each electrode is partitioned into two parts: the macroscopically large reservoir and the finite buffer zone between the central region and the reservoir. \footnote{The idea of the buffer zone was first proposed by us\cite{dzhioev11a,dzhioev11b,dzhioev12} and then also employed by Ajisaka et al.\cite{prosen12}} We assume that each buffer zone contains $N$ atoms.
+The Hamiltonian of the whole system takes the form

 In the energy representation the reservoir and the buffer zone Hamiltonians are diagonal